PROF. RUGGERO MARIA SANTILLI

 IN AUSTRALIA

-Pictures of the Santilli Hall named in 1992 at the Science Art Research Centrer in Australia (pictures kindly sent by Prof. Robert Pope, President).
+Pictures of the Santilli Hall named in 1992 at the Science Art Research Centre in Australia (pictures kindly sent by Prof. Robert Pope, President).

-The Gold Prize for Scientific Discoveries received by Prof. Santilli from the Fondazione Mediterraneo on January 22, 2009, in Naples, Italy.
+The Gold Prize for Scientific Discoveries received by Prof. Santilli from the Foundation Mediterranean on January 22, 2009, in Naples, Italy.
 The gold bassorilievo depicts and carries the script of a Gladiatore Sannita, namely, a gladiator from the Italian region of Sannio in central Italy where Prof. Santilli was born.

 OFFICIAL MOTIVATION